 Unfortunately, there is a hefty compromise on texture and taste, with the chocolate flavour tested here not really doing much for these tastebuds.

 It requires a more vigorous mix than some of the other powders featured on this list, but we did find it one of the easiest on the stomach, perhaps thanks to an additional digestive enzyme derived from pineapple.

 What you need to know about protein powder

-There is a saying in gym-circles that goes like this: abs are made in the gym and revealed in the kitchen.
-This is true not only for abs, but most of your other muscles too.
-To build lean muscle mass, you have to take protein, ideally sourced from a variety off whole foods.
+A saying in gym circles goes like this: abs are made in the gym and revealed in the kitchen.
+This is true not only for abs but most of your other muscles too.
+To build lean muscle mass, you have to take protein, ideally sourced from various whole foods.
 And workout with the best dumbbells, best barbells and best kettlebells.
 Obviously.

-Good sources of protein include lean meats such as chicken breast and lean steak, fatty fish like salmon, nuts, seeds (e.g. flaxseed, hemp seed), eggs and more.
-To aid muscle recovery and therefore gains, you will need to supply your body with protein on a regular basis, since we haven't got protein reserves.
+Good protein sources include lean meats such as chicken breast and lean steak, fatty fish like salmon, nuts, seeds (e.g. flaxseed, hemp seed), eggs and more.
+To aid muscle recovery and therefore gains, you will need to regularly supply your body with protein since we haven't got protein reserves.